 We will return your call as soon as possible, but please be advised that this may take several days.

-You have until the morning of April 20 to report your child's missing immunization information outlined in the letter.
+You have until April 3 at 3 p.m. to report your child's missing immunization information outlined in the letter.
 In the meantime, your child is able to attend school.
+If the missing information is not provided, student suspension will begin on April 4, 2019.

 Thank you for your patience and understanding.